 Originally Posted July 12, 2014

 This morning, I was quaffing my first cup of coffee in a couple of days watching bubbles of confusion and angst float through my awareness.
-I still was struggling with an attempt to put into words my thoughts and feelings about the passing of Stephen, a man whose Presence and Teachings had a profound impact on my life.
+I still was struggling with an attempt to put into words my thoughts and feelings about the passing of Stephen Gaskin, a man whose Presence and Teachings had a profound impact on my life.

 Then, (probably with a furrowed brow), I decided to reach for my cell phone to check my email -- and perhaps just fall back and select an old post to republish.